-People who don’t have access to fish all year round might prefer buying fish in a large quantity and then freezing the extra portion to elongate its shelf life.
+People who don’t have access to fish all year round might prefer buying fish in bulk and then freezing the extra portion to elongate its shelf life.

 Table of Contents

 Is it Safe to Refreeze fish?

 Fish is considered one of the most loved seafood.
 Refreezing fish is safe as long as you thaw it in a refrigerator.
 It is important to wrap it properly and keep out as much air as possible to ensure proper refreezing.

 Bear in mind that even if you follow the refreezing instructions correctly, you might still notice a decrease in the overall quality.
 But, that doesn’t mean that the fish has turned bad.

 You should avoid refreezing the fish defrosted in a microwave, on the counter, or under cold water.
 Defrosting fish by these methods will significantly degrade the cell structure and dry out the texture.